galaxyproject/galaxy-hub/src/learn/galaxy101/index.md

 ### 4.5.
 Setting parameters "at runtime"

 What we are trying to do here is do design a generic workflow.
-This means that time to time you will need to change parameters within this workflow.
+This means that from time to time you will need to change parameters within this workflow.
 For instance, in this tutorial we were selecting 5 exons containing the highest number of SNPs.
 But what if you need to select 10?
 Thus it makes sense to leave these types of parameters adjustable.
 To do this:

 First, select a tool in which you want to set parameters at runtime (`Select first` in this case):